gsuuon/tabenol/notes/Design.md

         - tags
             - list of strings
     - url and domain can be the same (when user wants to attach a note to the domain)
+    - meta notes objectstore
+        - contains
+            - name (optional)
+            - timestamps
+            - body
+            - tags
+            - child note keys
+                - points to notes in url notes, or
+                - points to other meta notes

 - Main view
     - all notes with domain = current domain
     - notes sorted by how closely they match current url
-        - Current url should be top
+        - current url should be top
-        - Split url into sections (e.g. after each "/"), more matching sections higher
+        - split url into sections (e.g. after each "/"), more matching sections higher
             - sections either match or not
     - always contains at least 2 notes
         - current url note